e40/bink/README.md

-# bink - a personal collection of BASH scripts
+# bink - a personal collection of scripts

 _bink_ is a collection of scripts that I share between work and home.
-I hope you enjoy them.
+I hope you enjoy them and find them useful.
+I've tried to give attribution for scripts and ideas I found on the intertubes.
+Stackoverflow gets lots of thanks.

 | **Script**    | **Description** |
 | :------------ | :-------------- |